 Training Requirements for Human Subjects Protection

-NOTE: All other applicable VA and VHA training requirements at the local and national level must be met (e.g., privacy training).
+NOTE: All other applicable VA and VHA training requirements at the local and national level must be met (e.g., privacy and VA information security training).

 - All individuals involved in the conduct of VA human subjects research regardless of pay status, appointment type (title 38, title 5, IPA, or WOC), and length of time at the VA facility, including, but not limited to: